Protect the Tongass—and 44.7 million acres of U.S. National Forests

 The Boat Company’s Victories in Defense

-The Boat Company, alongside partners like Earthjustice, has twice triumphed in defending the Roadless Rule in court—2005 against the Bush administration’s Tongass exemption and 2020 against Trump’s rollback.
-Our Natural Resources Defense Attorney Paul Olson led these wins, leveraging legal arguments later adopted by allies, halting logging plans.
+The Boat Company, alongside partners like Earthjustice, has twice defended the Roadless Rule in court—2005 against the Bush administration’s Tongass exemption and 2020 against Trump’s rollback.
+Our environmental attorney Paul Olson was an integral part of these defenses, leveraging legal arguments later adopted by allies, halting logging plans.
 These victories, built on 45 years of stewardship, underscore The Boat Company’s leadership in preserving the Tongass’s 9.34 million acres at risk.

 The Broader Context and Call to Action

-This repeal’s delay in the comment period, expected soon, mirrors past tactics to limit public input, a strategy criticized by groups like Defenders of Wildlife.
-The 58.5 million acres at stake, from Alaska’s Chugach to California’s Tahoe, demand a unified response.
+This repeal’s 2-month delay until opening the comment period mirrors past tactics to limit public input, a strategy criticized by groups like Defenders of Wildlife.
+The 44.7 million acres at stake across the country demand a unified response.
 The Boat Company stands as your resource—sign our Conservation Director and environmental attorney Paul Olson’s comment, likely to be one of the largest and most comprehensive messages going to officials during the comment period.
-And, once the period opens, amplify your voice by visiting regulations.gov and submitting your own comment.

 “The timber industry in the Tongass is not only economically unsustainable, it is a drain on the American taxpayer, with every dollar of timber revenue costing taxpayers far more in infrastructure, road maintenance and environmental mitigation.”